Punk zine: Origins (1970s)

-1980s
+Proliferation (1980s-2000s)

 The politically charged Maximum RocknRoll and the anarchist Profane Existence were notable punkzines that were founded in the 1980s.
 By that time, most local punk scenes had at least one punkzine.
 The magazine Factsheet Five chronicled thousands of underground publications and "zines" in the 1980s and 1990s.

 In the 1980s, the punk self-publication scene was quickly expanding to include numerous different subcultures within the genre.
 For example, the birth of the Queercore movement: inspired by the desire for social change, the subculture was represented by zines that sought to accept those within the LGBT community who were also involved in punk and also had overwhelming themes of promoting individual rights.
 The topics discussed in the issues often ignited forums and chatrooms where readers could share their opinions.
 This genre of zine was self-sustaining and produced in a DIY manner.
 Queercore is often accredited to a Toronto-based zine entitled J.D.s, an abbreviation for "juvenile delinquents", created by H. Quinn and co-published with Bruce Wayne.
 H.Q.s was a cut-and-paste-style zine that featured manifestos and dialogue about identifying as queer within the realms of the punk community.
 Other zines that instigated this movement are Chainsaw (punk zine), Outpunk, and Homocore.
 The queercore zines influenced the Riot Grrrl zines of the late 1980s and 1990s, as well.

-Riot Grrrl zines
+Riot Grrrl and other feminist zines

-The "Riot Grrrl" movement emerged from the punk scene in the United States when women began to produce zines with feminist themes.
+The "Riot Grrrl" movement emerged from the punk scene in the United States in the early 1990s when women began to produce zines with feminist themes.
 The "riot grrrl" wave was influential for pinkzines as it called for women to publish and produce content in the male dominated culture.
 Featuring political issues from a personal standpoint, the zines arose in popularity amongst the underground world of punk.
 The format of the "riot grrrl" zines was similar to that of queercore zines, in that they were cut and paste and xeroxed with many featuring collages.
 Self-published punkzines from this era such as Bikini Kill, Girl Germs, Le Tigre, and Jigsaw were put out by members of riot grrrl bands who supported the notion of women learning to play music and feeling self-empowered.
 Other apparent themes in this category of zine include activism, social change, sexuality, body image, and the discussion of controversial topics such as racism and abuse.